Peter Andre: My Life

-Peter Andre: My Life is a British television fly on the wall reality television series, broadcast on ITV2, that focuses on Australian singer and television personality Peter Andre, as cameras follow him throughout his everyday life.
+Peter Andre: My Life is a British television fly on the wall reality show broadcast on ITV2, that focuses on British-Australian singer and television personality Peter Andre, as cameras follow him throughout his everyday life.
 Originally born from a pilot entitled Peter Andre: Going it Alone, which focused on his divorce from model Katie Price, ten series of the programme were broadcast.

 The first four series were known as The Next Chapter, the final five as My Life, and a single series as Here 2 Help, which saw Peter take time out from his private life to help those in need.
 Including the pilot, the first episode was broadcast on ITV2 on 17 August 2009.
 The final episode broadcast on 23 December 2013.
 Aside from the final episode of Here 2 Help, every single episode of the series ranked in the top 10 programmes broadcast on ITV2 that week.